PLAY: DRAMATURGIES OF PARTICIPATION

 Produced by: Brittany Ryan with support from Chrstine Quintana

-Stage Managed by: Maria Zarillo
+Stage Manager: Maria Zarillo

-Designed by: Michelle Ramsay
+Design by: Michelle Ramsay

 Created and developed by: Nightswimming with assistance from Aluna Theatre, Toronto and Playwrights Theatre Centre, Vancouver